 Once you have secured an internship position, you will write a draft version of your internship work plan.
 It doesn't need to include all the details at this stage.
 The focus should be on describing your internship placement and assignment, explaining your motivation, and outlining your learning objectives.

 The exact content of the plan depends on the specific internship you wish to complete:

 - Guidelines internship work plan - professional practice internship (level 2) (docx)

 - Guidelines internship work plan - research internship (level 3) (docx)

 Step 2: Registration internship

-Register your internship in Osiris student via My Cases > Start a new case > Internship, Study Abroad and Exchange > Faculty of Humanities: Internship process bachelor > Start.
+Register your internship in Osiris Student > Cases > My cases > Start a new case by using the plus icon in the bottom right corner.
+A new window will open.
+Make sure your pop-up blocker is turned off for the new window to open.
+Choose Internship, Study Abroad and Exchange > HUM: Internship process bachelor > Start.
 Enter all the necessary information and upload the draft of your internship work plan.